vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

       ITEMS INTO @RETVAL
 {% endhighlight %}

-For `BAPI_MATPHYSINV_COUNT`, we must send the inventory number, the fiscal year, and the actual count date, so that SAP can identify the document precisely.
-The counted items are passed in the `ITEMS` table.
-Each row needs the item number, material number, counted quantity, and unit.
+For `BAPI_MATPHYSINV_COUNT`, we send the following information, so that SAP can identify the proper document:
+* The inventory number
+* The fiscal year
+* The date that the inventory count was performed

+We also pass in an `ITEMS` table, which contains the updated stock counts.
+Each row contains the following columns:
+* The item number
+* The material number
+* The counted quantity
+* The unit

 The following example shows a call with one item---but later, the script generates the table rows dynamically, to handle any number of items:

 {% highlight test %}
 EXECUTE FUNCTION 'BAPI_MATPHYSINV_COUNT'